asreview/paper-megameta-postprocessing-screeningresults/README.md

   - 2 = depression
   - 3 = substance-abuse
 - `depression_included_corrected` (0, 1, NA):
+  Combining the information from the depression_included and quality_check columns, this column contains the inclusion/exclusion/not seen labels after correction.
+- `substance_included_corrected` (0, 1, NA):
+    Combining the information from the substance_included and quality_check columns, this column contains the inclusion/exclusion/not seen labels after correction.
+- `anxiety_included_corrected` (0, 1, NA):
-  Combining the information from the ..._included and quality_check columns, this column contains the inclusion/exclusion/not seen labels after correction.
+  Combining the information from the anxiety_included and quality_check columns, this column contains the inclusion/exclusion/not seen labels after correction.
+- `composite_label_corrected` (0, 1, NA):
+  A column indicating whether a record was included in at least one of the corrected_subject columns: The results after taking the quality checks into account.
 - `data_extracted` (0, 1, NA):
   An empty column to be filled manually about which records have been extracted.

 For all columns where there are only 0's 1's and NA's, a `0` indicates a negative (excluded for example), while `1` indicates a positive (included for example). `NA` means `Not Available`.

 ## Funding